robinandeer/robinandeer.github.io/posts/2022-01-14-remix-concepts-in-nextjs.md

 ## [Next.js](https://nextjs.org/), my go-to framework

-Next.js has been my baseline for any web project for the past 4-5 years.
+Next.js has served as the baseline for all my web projects in the past 4-5 years.
 Every new release continues to surprise and impress me.
 It's developed into a highy polished and versetile framework and there's really no going wrong with it.
 I especially appreciate how closely it tracks the official React roadmap.

 ## Head to head